AnonAuthorAI/KDD23_Paper275/Rebuttal.md

 - Our investigation reveals that ambivalent and distant message-passing can greatly amplify the bias resulting from class imbalance.
 While extensive research has been conducted on both of these challenges separately, no prior work has explicitly examined their relationship and interaction with the class imbalance issue.
 - Based on our findings, we have developed a lightweight, efficient, and versatile augmentation technique called GBA to mitigate ambivalent and distant message-passing in IGL.
 This technique is compatible with existing imbalanced graph learning techniques and can be used to further enhance their performance.
 To our best knowledge, it is the first work to handle node-level class imbalance via topology-centric operations.

-Extensive experiments validate the effectiveness of GBA in addressing class imbalance, resulting in consistent and significant gains in various real-world IGL tasks in terms of classificaiton performance (Table 2 & 3 & 7 & 8 & 9 & 10) and reducing class accuracy disparity (Table 6 & 8).
+Extensive experiments validate the effectiveness of GBA in addressing class imbalance, resulting in consistent and significant gains in various real-world IGL tasks in terms of classificaiton performance (Tables 2 & 3 & 7 & 8 & 9 & 10) and reducing class accuracy disparity (Tables 6 & 8).

-Thank you once again for your feedback, and please let us know if you have any further questions or concerns.
+Thank you once again for your feedback.
+We hope we have addressed our concerns, and we welcome any follow-up question or discussion.

 # Reviewer ZyGi